MicrosoftDocs/azure-dev-docs/articles/python/cloud-azure-terminology.md

 ## Azure App Service

 **App Service** is Azure's managed hosting service for web applications.
+Azure manages all the underlying hardware and server infrastructure; you provide the code and configuration.

 With App Service, you provision the host, called an App Service **web app**, and upload your code.
-Azure manages all the underlying hardware and server infrastructure.
-You can configure various characteristics of the host, such as load balancing, scaling, server-side environment variables, and more.
+You also configure various characteristics of the host, such as load balancing, scaling, server-side environment variables, and more.

 The direct URL for an App Service web app is always `<web-app-name>.azurewebsites.net`.
 You can also configure the web app to use a custom domain.